LiberTEM/LiberTEM/docs/source/gsoc.rst

     *Primary contact:* Dieter (@uellue)

-0. Beginner: Code snippet for analysis in GUI Currently, our GUI only offers limited capabilities.
+2. Beginner: Code snippet for analysis in GUI Currently, our GUI only offers limited capabilities.
 Most notably, color scale, scale bars and exporting results are not implemented.
-In this project, you implement functions that generate a code snippet ready for copy & paste to use an analysis with the same settings as in the GUI in a script, for example a Jupyter notebook.
-This allows users more flexibility.
+In this project, you implement functions that generate a code snippet in the GUI ready for copy & paste.
+Pasting this snippet in, for example, a Jupyter notebook allows to use the analysis with the same parameters as in the GUI in a scripting environment that gives users more flexibility.

     *Skills:* Python